babycamel/advfish/licensing.md

 Also have a look at [Google Collaboratory](https://colab.research.google.com/) (you will need a gmail account to access this).

+Exercise access will be enabled prior to the workshop.

 ## Day 1

 - Review of [Notes on the Gordon-Schafer Model](https://github.com/fdd-eiu/afew/blob/main/notes-gordon-schaefer.pdf) (Morning)